FyroxEngine/Fyrox/README.md

 	- Button
 	- Canvas (layout panel)
 	- Grid (layout panel)
+	- Stack panel
 	- Scroll bar
 	- Scroll viewer
 	- Scroll content presenter
 	- Text
+	- Text box
+	- List box
 	- Window
 - Fonts - TTF Loader (compound characters are not supported yet)
 - Built-in save/load using object visitor - save/load state of engine in one call.
 - Skinning
 - Animation blending - allows you to blend your animations as you want to, i.e. idle animation can be blended with walk.
-- Animation retargetting - allows you to remap animation from one model to another
+- Animation retargetting - allows you to remap animation from one model to another.
 - Automatic resource management
 	- Texture
 	- Models